 Clients in over 110 countries worldwide

-Laïta also has worldwide operations, with seven subsidiaries in Europe, and exports to over 110 countries.
+Laïta also has worldwide operations, with five subsidiaries in Europe, and exports to over 110 countries.
 It is one of Europe's leading manufacturers of white-label products in the health and nutrition and processed dairy ingredients sectors.